-I don't think it's necessary to follow my long preparation method, but i still use this idea to intensify the sensation.
+I don't think it's necessary for a beginner to follow my long preparation method, but i still use this idea sometimes to intensify the sensation.

 We sometimes spontaneously experience a short moment of broadband seeing, looking into the distance with a landscape or seascape - and a panorama is best for this exercise.

-An ideal alternative, is to lie down in the centre of a clearing in the woods, look at a clear sky, and see the leaves on the trees moving all around the peripheries.
+An ideal alternative, is to lie down in the centre of a clearing in the woods, look at a clear sky, and watch the leaves on the trees moving all around the peripheries.

 'Looking with two eyes', is an idea which may help you get into the feeling quickly.
 Put your hands up between your eyes, so you block the central area.
 You will get an impression of how it is to see with eyes on both sides of your face.
 Then take your hands away and just imagine you have two separate eyes on the sides of your face.
 Then forget you've got two eyes and just look.

 Look at everything you can see, and see everything you're looking at.
 Wait until it all merges into the oval shape of your field of vision, then look at the whole picture – if anything moves you will notice it, but don't look at it, keep looking at the whole picture.

 My experience is that instead of looking at the world like a T.V. screen, it feels as though i'm right up inside the T.V..
 The normal feeling of subject looking at object is considerably different, it's a 'being with' what i'm seeing, instead of looking at it.